S572396/RuizLoans/README.md

-#### Ruiz-Capstone- Exploring Loan Approvals

-# A Model for Bank Loan Approval Analysis and Predictions
+#### Ruiz-Capstone- Exploring A Model for Bank Loan Approvals and Predictions

 ## Introuction
 Banks have to make decisions everyday regarding to approve a customers loan or deny a loan.
 But how is this done?
 What are the main factors involved that decides who gets approved while others denied?
 I was in banking many years and hope to explore the answers with this project with the interesting analysis involved.
 The authors from